BlueJayXRStudio/InfiniteTree/README.md

 >>> - Sequence/Selector Composite: 35 lines,
 >>> - Parallel Composite: 45 lines,
 >>> - Inverter Decorator: 30 lines,
->>> - Repeater Decorator: 0 line (Task can be made self-referential!)
+>>> - Repeat Decorator: 0 line (Task can be made self-referential!)
 [BlueJay TODO: This is the part that connects BT back to FSM.
-Repeater + Selector + Blackboard -> Can simulate FSM]
+A BT with Repeater + Selector + Blackboard -> Can simulate FSM]
 > Cons
 > - Can be difficult to debug.
 Very recursive in nature.
 > - Lots of small scripts, but that may be a good thing in terms of OO principles.